marleynika03/marleynika03/README.md

 ### Hi there 👋

-### Studying systems analysis and development at Anhanguera University in Brazil
+### Studying systems analysis and development at Unopar University in Brazil
-### 🌱 I’m currently learning Python, Django, Flask and Javascript
+### 🌱 I’m currently learning Python (Django, Flask, RPA, API's) and Javascript(Vue.js).
+I have skills on SQL/NoSQL, Linux and git too.
 ### 💬 Ask me about anything.
 ### 📫 How to reach me: marleypaesstrapazon@gmail.com
 ### ⚡ Fun fact: I love chess.